-Project Bids and Contract Awards
+Project Bids and other Contract Awards

-In February 2012, the District Wide Technology Project associated with the Phase 1a school projects was approved by SED and released for bid.
-In March 2012, bids were received, reviewed, and contracts were awarded by the RJSCB.
-The paperwork necessary to apply for e-rate grants was filed on March 20, 2012.
-These grants are anticipated to save the project approximately \$2.5m.
-A similar process will take place again next year for the subsequent District Wide Technology Project associated with the Phase 1b group of school projects.
+In February 2013, the District Wide Technology Project associated with the Phase 1b school projects was approved by SED and released for bid.
+In March 2013, bids were received, reviewed, and contracts were awarded by the RJSCB.
+The paperwork necessary to apply for e-rate grants was filed on March 14, 2013.